All about Composable CDP

 Is it possible to build a Composable CDP without a data warehouse?

-On paper, having a data warehouse is not compulsory; the important thing is to have a database containing all customer data to nourish all business platforms.
+On paper, having a data warehouse is not compulsory.
+The important thing is to have a database containing all customer data to nourish all business platforms.
 Yet, we often recommend cloud data warehouses because they offer flexibility and scalability, enable data to be structured, and integrate perfectly with your existing data stack.
 Setting up a data warehouse is simplified by ETL tools and makes it possible to create a customer 360 in just a few days.

 What are the most common use cases for Composable CDPs?